ni8mr/ni8mr/Readme.md

 🔭 I have worked on a variety of projects and products, ranging from fintech applications to climate tech solutions.
 I am currently working at [ME SOLshare LTD](https://solshare.com/).

 🌱 Currently, I am actively working on a dashboard developed using React, integrating and maintaining APIs built in Flask.
-I am also exploring React Native, as I may become engaged in developing a mobile application for a local startup.

 You can find me busy on my official [GitHub profile](https://github.com/noorReza), where I contribute to the official repositories of ME SOLshare LTD.